blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

 image: /assets/images/common/thumbnails/java.png
 ---

-In this tutorial I'll show how to setup REST web service using Jersey on embedded Jetty server.
-For build tool I'll be using [Gradle](https://gradle.org/).
+In this tutorial, I'll show how to setup REST web service using Jersey on embedded Jetty server.
+For build tool, I'll be using [Gradle](https://gradle.org/).
-Also, we will package up this application as fatjar, single executable Jar for easy deployment.
+Also, we will package up this application as FatJar, single executable Jar for easy deployment.

 [Jersey](https://jersey.github.io/) is [JAX-RS](https://github.com/jax-rs) implementation.
 This framework allows easy development of RESTful Web services.